friscoMad/botCommander/README.md

 //Output will be 'out'
 ```

 The commands can be configured in a multilevel hierarchy this gives a great flexibility when creating interfaces.
-If a command does not have an action or a subcommand nothing will be called, except if the command is configured to show help on empy with `.showHelpOnEmpty()` in that case the command help will be returned.
+If a command does not have an action or a subcommand nothing will be called, except if the command is configured to show help on empty with `.showHelpOnEmpty()` in that case the command help will be returned.

 When a subcommand is created, a help command is created by default that shows the usage of the command and subcommands.
 Take into account that the help shown is different for each level as it only shows the usage of the commands in the same level.